CasperKristiansson/pydantic-fixturegen/docs/commands/pfg-persist.md

 # `pfg persist`

-Persist generated Pydantic payloads through reusable handlers (HTTP, SQLite, custom plugins) instead of writing JSON/fixtures to disk.
+Persist generated payloads (Pydantic v2 models, stdlib dataclasses, or TypedDicts) through reusable handlers (HTTP, SQLite, custom plugins) instead of writing JSON/fixtures to disk.
 The command reuses the same discovery/generation pipeline as `pfg gen json`, so flags like `--include`, `--seed`, `--override`, and `--field-hints` behave identically before the handler sees any data.

 ## Typical use cases